-The marks are used also by the Graduate Studies Committee in deciding whether students may proceed to the DPhil (see 'Next Steps' below).
+The marks are used also by the Graduate Studies Committee in deciding whether students may proceed to the DPhil (see 'Next steps: the future').

 Comments from the assessors on Dissertations will be provided to students after the release of exam results usually before the end of the summer.